 The absolute emissions represent the total footprint from the activities under our control in the buildings we directly manage, from our head office, and from business-related travel.
-This includes all directly-managed properties irrespective of when they entered or left the global portfolio.
+This includes all directly-managed properties, irrespective of when they entered or left the global portfolio.
 In 2011 this included data from 385 assets.
 Collecting robust data from the internally managed Grosvenor Britain & Ireland portfolio has been challenging.
-Performance data from emissions analysis but not the like-for-like (see methodology on page 20).
+Performance data from these properties has been included in the absolute carbon emissions analysis but not the like-for-like (see methodology on page 20).